GoogleChromeLabs/airhorn/README.md

 ## Running

 There are number of ways to run Airhorner.
-The simplest (if you have Python installed) is to start a simple web server up is to use Python's SimpleHTTPServer.
-Run the following:
+The simplest is to run the included simple express server

-    cd app && python -m SimpleHTTPServer 3000
+    npm install --production && npm start

 This will just load the existing contents of the directory up and it won't support things like live reload and inline optimizations.
 To run the project with optimizations in place and to support live reload